Have you ever had a student ace a spelling test, but misspell those same words the very next week?

 Because word study focuses on word patterns, activities may differ from traditional spelling practice.
 I’ve put together a schedule of what a week of effective word study might look like in your whole-group instruction.
 Each day builds on the skill in a different way.
 I’ve named the days to make them easier to remember and kids know what to expect each day.

-You can access the schedule, with much more detail, in my free resource library.
+You can access the schedule, with much more detail, via the link at the bottom of this post.

 When Does It Take Place?